Shepparton Tiling FAQ is a series off questions and answers about tiling & waterproofing.

 Higher temperatures mean that the cement-water reaction is faster.
 And when this reaction works faster, smaller cement crystals are formed.
 These smaller cement crystals form a weaker bond than those when the temperature is favourable.
 Temperature more than 35 degree Celsius is not suitable for tiling.

 Exterior walls and ceilings are subject to thermal expansion which interior tiles do not experience.
 Thus, they demand special care during installation.
-Like, proper additives should be used in the adhesive and grout.
-A significant amount of adhesive should be used.
-In the case of wall tiles, there should be mechanical fixing every 2 meters.
-Also, the joint sealant must be used between tile and background to protect from water collection behind tiles.
+Like, using proper additives in the adhesive and grout.
+Use a significant amount of adhesive.
+In the case of wall tiles, mechanical fixing is necessary every 2 meters.
+Also, use joint sealant between tile and background to protect from water collection behind tiles.

 Tiles bigger than or of the range of 600mm x 600mm size need special attention as they create more stress on the joints.
 Use high strength adhesives that are maybe latex-modified and are rapid setting.
 Also, large tiles may contain bents in them, thus, buttering them on the back with adhesive is essential.
 And the joint width in case of large tiles must be a minimum of 3mm for porcelain and 5mm for ceramic.

 Tiling can fail due to lack of care while preparing the base like tiling over uneven or porous surfaces.
-It can also be the result of lousy application processes like wrong products used, or an insufficient amount of that product is used.
-For example, exterior tiling demands more adhesive and lesser adhesive is applied.
+It can also be the result of lousy application processes like wrong products to use or using an insufficient amount of that product.
+For example, exterior tiling demands more adhesive.

 Regular brushing and mopping are quite enough to care for tiles.
 Also, remember to clean up spills as soon as possible.
 You can also make use of doormats and rugs.
 These go a long way in keeping tiles looking good for many years.
 Once in awhile, do a deep clean and clean the grout as well.